Empowering entrepreneurs to build new businesses

-If your venture did not win a prize in any of the previous IVC, then technically you are still eligible to use that project.
+If your venture did not win a prize in any of the previous IVCs, you are eligible to apply again with the same project.

 I have a reasonably mature business idea that I would like to present for the competition.
 Can I register my business idea if my company is not yet incorporated?

 The IVC is restricted to new ventures.
-As long as you have not yet received any funding/investment, qualified for grants or incorporated the business, you are eligible to register for the competition
+As long as you have not yet incorporated the business, you are eligible to register for the competition

 Is the company’s incorporation a requisite at present time or only in the case when the venture is awarded a monetary prize?